The Water Cycle

 Hence, the hydrological cycle repeats itself continuously.

-Below is a simple Water cycle diagram, which describes in detail how the Water cycle occurs between the Earth’s atmosphere.
+Below is a simple Water cycle diagram, which describes in detail how the Water cycle occurs in the Earth’s atmosphere.

-The hydrologic cycle is one among the four major Bio-Geochemical Cycle, which constantly recycles the pathogens, elements, minerals and nutrients along with the water are in the ecosystem.
+The hydrologic cycle is one of the four major biogeochemical cycles, which constantly recycles the pathogens, elements, minerals and nutrients along with the water in the ecosystem.

-Listed below are a few importance of Hydrologic Cycle Processes.
+Listed below are a few reasons why the Hydrologic Cycle Processes are important:

 - It is also involved in maintaining aquatic ecosystems.